frankfralick/ArduinoAEC/README.md

 Python 2.7 - For interfacing with platforms like Rhino and Revit, you don't necessarily need this since these rely on IronPython.
 If you want to use a windows installer, however, you will need the regular distribution of Python.

+PythonWin - Python for Windows utilities from Mark Hammond.